All posts

 • Identity verification of the LLC owner (Nigerian passport accepted)

-Stripe performs identity verification on the beneficial owner.
+Stripe verifies the beneficial owner's identity.
 Nigerian passports are accepted.
-The verification process typically takes 1-3 business days.
+Verification usually takes 1-3 business days.

 Paystack (Stripe-owned, Nigeria-native)

-When Paystack is sufficient: If your customers are primarily in Nigeria or across Africa and you invoice in NGN or local African currencies, Paystack handles payment processing without a US entity.
-Paystack also supports international cards, so non-African customers can pay through Paystack-powered checkouts.
+When Paystack is enough: Your customers are in Nigeria or across Africa, you invoice in NGN or local currencies, and you do not need Stripe's full ecosystem.
+Paystack also accepts international cards, so non-African customers can pay through it.

-When you need Stripe (via US LLC): If your product is priced in USD for a global audience, if you need access to Stripe's full ecosystem (Stripe Billing, Stripe Connect, Stripe Tax), or if your customers expect a Stripe-powered checkout experience, the US LLC + Stripe combination is the standard path.
+When you need Stripe (via US LLC): Your product is priced in USD for a global audience.
+You need Stripe Billing, Stripe Connect, or Stripe Tax.
+Your customers expect Stripe checkout.

-Many Nigerian founders use both: Paystack for African customers (lower fees, local payment methods like bank transfers and USSD) and Stripe for international customers (broader currency support, global brand recognition).
-The US LLC enables the Stripe side; the Nigerian entity (or Paystack merchant account) handles the African side.
+Many Nigerian founders run both.
+Paystack for African customers (lower fees, bank transfers, USSD) and Stripe for everyone else.
+The US LLC enables the Stripe side.
+The Nigerian entity handles Africa.

 Compliance layers: what Nigeria-specific obligations exist

-Nigerian tax residents are subject to tax on worldwide income under the Personal Income Tax Act (PITA).
-Income earned through a US LLC by a Nigerian resident is taxable in Nigeria, regardless of whether that income is repatriated.
+Nigerian tax residents owe tax on worldwide income under the Personal Income Tax Act (PITA).
+Income earned through a US LLC is taxable in Nigeria whether or not you bring the money back.

 Key obligations: